 The New England College of Optometry, NECO, is proud to have educated optometrists for more than a century.
 Our focus today is in advancing visual health and sight for everyone by shaping the future of optometric education, patient care and public health.
 NECO is recognized nationally and internationally because of its commitment to educate and prepare students to practice to the highest level of proficiency, integrity and professionalism, while confident in their ability to navigate the future demands of the profession and healthcare delivery.

 Strong Academic and Clinical Experience

 At the heart of our commitment to prepare students for successful careers is our applied approach to learning – we provide students with early and diverse clinical experiences to reflect and reinforce the knowledge they acquire in the classroom.
-Students receive a strong academic foundation in visual, ocular, and systemic care, while they experience a wide variety of patients and community settings through clinical work in community health centers, private practices, schools, veteran’s hospitals, and mobile eye clinics.
+Students receive a strong academic foundation in visual, ocular, and systemic care, while they experience a wide variety of patients and community settings through clinical work in community health centers, private practices, schools, and veteran’s hospitals.

 Boston Location and Clinical Rotations